 Omega Vs Tissot: Design & Style

 As expected, Omega has all of the usual design choices normally seen in luxury watches.
-They have sports styles, chronographs, diving watches, casual, business, and diving.
+They have sports styles, chronographs, diving watches, casual, and business.
 These are definitely some amazing looking watches.

 When looking at Omega watches there is no doubt about their quality.
 Even while sticking to conventional designs for the most part, Omega still maintains a pretty high degree of variety in their designs across the board.

 Like Omega, Tissot has the same kinds of designs you expect to see in luxury watches.
 Their library contains sports, minimalist, chronograph, casual, business, and diving styles as well.

 Even though Tissot is a cheaper Swiss brand, that does not take away from the quality presented here.
 Their watches have the same quality look as any more premium brand.

 While both of these brands understandably have a premium look, Omega takes the lead here with their amazing design quality and slightly more varied library of options.